sergosev/Breast-Cancer-Practice/README.md

 ---

 # Workflow
+## **Setup**
+Run /scripts/setup.bash.
+It will create and activate a virtual environment and install all required libraries.

+You can skip this step if you have all needed libraries installed or go to Requirements and install the needed libraries without a virtual environment.

 ## **1: Downloading raw gene counts tables - /scripts/01_GDC_dosnload.bash**
 The bash script "01_GDC_download.bash" uses manifests from /data/manifests to download 30 .tsv STAR-counts tables for tumor tissue and 29 tables for normal tisue from GDC data portal.